Microsoft 365 Authentication in Prowler¶

 will fail.

-Refer to the Create Prowler Service Principal guide for setup instructions.
+Refer to the Step-by-Step Permission Assignment section below for setup instructions.

 If the external API permissions described in the mentioned section above are not added only checks that work through MS Graph will be executed.
 This means that the full provider will not be executed.